priyanka3858/CS-601-Term-Project/README.md

 - Header, Footer, and Navigation Bar store as an seperate componentefile "App.vue" and link with every (page)Components file.
 - I have also placed the images in the "../src/assets" directory.

+### How to Run the Project

+--

+To Start a project pull github Repository to your computer and then run the following command in your terminal:

+1. npm install
+2. npm run dev

 ### Github Repository

 ---